Make and model: Mini Aceman

 Verdict

 Mini is one of the few manufacturers that has created a distinct personality for its new models, and the Aceman is no different.
-Its round display screen, interesting use of materials inside and playful electric soundtrack make the Aceman effortlessly likeable.
-There’s a good amount of technology and safety features packaged in without causing any interference with the driving experience.
+Its round display screen, interesting use of materials inside and playful electric soundtrack make the Aceman distinctive and likeable.
+There’s a good amount of technology and safety features packaged in – albeit we don’t have independently verified safety data from Euro NCAP at this time.

 Similar cars